kestra-io/docs/content/blogs/2023-08-24-using-google-bard-ai-with-kestra.md

 ## Setting Up Joke Retrieval with Kestra ##

-We are using kestra to schedule a workflow that will call the Vertex AI API and then send an email.
+We are using [Kestra](https://github.com/kestra-io/kestra) to schedule a workflow that will call the Vertex AI API and then send an email.

 If you’re new to Kestra, check the [getting started guide](https://kestra.io/docs/getting-started).